Privacy Notice Contact Us Online

 We will use your personal information in the following situations

-We will use the information we hold about you primarily to pursue legitimate interests of our own or those of third parties, provided your interests and fundamental rights do not override those interests.
-This is our lawful basis for processing under GDPR.
+We will use the information we hold about you primarily based on consent you have provided to us; this is our lawful basis for processing this data under GDPR.
 The situations in which we will process your personal information are listed below:

 - monitor, measure, improve and protect our content, website, applications, products, services, and information that you have requested from us;